Debit Routing and Durbin

 Recent Changes

-- 2022: Durbin routing extended to CNP transactions
+- July 2023: Federal Reserve extended Durbin routing requirements to CNP transactions (effective date)

 - Ongoing: Fed reviews interchange caps periodically